 4th Month: Use crème as directed.
 Off all synthetic hormones.

-While weaning do not take breaks in using the
+While weaning do not take breaks in using the crème.

 How soon can I see results?

+Depending upon your individual body, your experience may not be the same as the next person’s.
+Some notice immediate results, while others take days for it to work into their system.
 Still, it may take up to 3 months to notice maximum benefits.
 Don’t give up!
 Since it is a natural substance, it may take longer for the body to respond than a powerful synthetic.

 How are natural hormones different from synthetic hormones?